Charlotte Smith (activist): Editor

-By 1873, with another Catholic businesswoman, Mary Nolan, she started her first magazine, the Inland Monthly.
+By 1873, she started her first magazine, the Inland Monthly, which was run entirely by women.
+This was set up with another Catholic businesswoman, Mary Nolan.
 This publication was noteworthy in several ways: edited by a woman, but not a women's magazine, containing unusual amounts of science but virtually nothing about suffrage, and aiming with fiction, poetry, and essays at educated readers in general.
-It ran until 1878, when Smith sold it for a large sum and headed for Washington, D.C.
+It ran until 1878, when Smith sold it for a large sum and headed for Washington, D.C. where she opened another periodical named The Working Woman.

 Lobbyist for working women

 While in St. Louis, Smith had been awakened to the woes of the poor, including underpaid workers.
 She also saw the economic disadvantages of women in particular, and began calling for equal pay for equal work.
 She became particularly interested in the problems of prostitutes and women inventors, and resolved to try to advance their causes at the nation's capital.
 Swiftly obtaining the ear of Senator Henry W. Blair of New Hampshire, partly by her undercover research into working conditions for women and girls, she became a formidable lobbyist for her causes.
-She also founded a union of female federal clerks, called the Women's Nation Industrial League, brought it into the Knights of Labor, and spoke at labor conventions, sometimes as the only female delegate.
+She also founded a union of female federal clerks, called the Women's National Industrial League, brought it into the Knights of Labor, and spoke at labor conventions, sometimes as the only female delegate.
 In 1886 she founded her second periodical, the Working Woman.
 This was far more radical, and less successful, than the Inland Monthly.
 Very few issues survive.

+Death of brother

 On May 19, 1885, Charlotte Smith's brother, Robert Emmet Odlum, a swimming instructor, decided to jump from the Brooklyn Bridge to prove that it was possible; he died in the attempt.
 Charlotte visited New York on May 28 and spoke to Coroner William H. Kennedy, who denied responsibility for removing Odlum's heart and liver.

+Women's Rescue League and cycling

+In 1896 the Women's Rescue League, presided over by Smith, passed a resolution denouncing "bicycle riding by young women because [it produces] immoral suggestions and imprudent associations both in language and dress which have a tendency to make women not only unwomanly, but immodest as well".